CAC-Livestream Plugin Issues

-#71 Updated by Matt Gold about 5 years ago
+#71 Updated by Matt Gold over 5 years ago

 Thanks, Michael.
 I just forwarded a message to you about someone else interested in this.

 I know have a credit card I can use, and I feel strongly that the livestreaming solution should not be under your name/cc.
 Also happy to spend some funding on this if a more robust solution would help.
 I still would like the Commons to offer livestreaming.
 Should we consider other livestreaming solutions?

-#72 Updated by Dominic Giglio about 5 years ago
+#72 Updated by Dominic Giglio over 5 years ago

 I'll revisit the plugin code/structure and see where the small issues we've been experiencing are coming from.
 Fixing that naming issue with getting the code from Github also shouldn't be hard.

 Michael, as soon as I've gone over the code again, I'll ping you about setting up some tests to see where we are and what we're missing.

-#73 Updated by Michael Smith about 5 years ago
+#73 Updated by Michael Smith over 5 years ago

 Great.
 Let me know when you're ready.